Skip to main content

 Commissioning and producing new works are long-standing traditions at Cincinnati Playhouse in the Park with 90 world premieres produced to date and more than 25 new play commissions.
 Made in Cincy: New Works Festival further elevates that commitment with an exciting annual event that will illuminate the creative process for audiences by inviting them to witness, participate in and champion the creation of new American plays and musicals.

-The festival will officially launch in the fall around the commissioned world premiere of Talk by nationally known playwright and Cincinnati native Theresa Rebeck.
-Development work with artists will take place in the week of September 28, culminating in a public schedule of events on October 3 and 4, 2026.
-The fall artists and schedule will be announced at a later date.
+The festival will officially launch this fall around the commissioned world premiere of Talk by nationally renowned playwright and Cincinnati native Theresa Rebeck.
+Development work with artists will take place in the week of September 28, culminating in a public schedule of events on October 2 and 3, 2026.
+The artists and their plays in development this fall are listed below, and the schedule will be announced soon.

 Made in Cincy New Work Festival